reynk1/Ansible_Plex_Deploy/README.md

-# Ansible_Plex_Deploy
+** Please Setup
-Deploys Plex and supporting services on a Docker instance
+Deploys Plex and IPTV (xTeVe) with supporting services to enable management automation